The overlooked importance of the roof anchor

 Project Delays and Increased Costs

-Since this is a relatively recent development in the grand scheme, some building owners, property mangers, architects and general contractors may overlook the requirement of safety tieback anchors on their project, leaving it to the last minute or even sometimes unknowingly neglecting the need for a roof anchor system entirely.
+Since this is a relatively recent development in the grand scheme, some building owners, property managers, architects, and general contractors may overlook the requirement of safety tieback anchors on their projects, leaving it to the last minute or even unknowingly neglecting the need for a roof anchor system entirely.

-This, of course, can be a costly mistake – since such provisions are mandatory.
-Ignoring roof anchors in the early design phase results in construction delays, forcing last-minute system installation, higher cost of retrofitting an anchor system, and modification of design if the original structure cannot support tieback anchors.
+This, of course, can be a costly mistake, since such provisions are mandatory.
+Ignoring roof anchors in the early design phase can result in construction delays, necessitating last-minute system installation, higher costs associated with retrofitting an anchor system, and modifications to the design if the original structure cannot support tieback anchors.

-Some building projects may find themselves in a last-minute rush to hit concrete pour dates or scrambling to design structural steel to accommodate the roof anchors, both causing possible delays or resulting in expedited costs and can leave room for error when everything is rushed, resulting in unforeseen repair or rework costs.
+Some building projects may find themselves in a last-minute rush to meet concrete pour dates or scrambling to design structural steel to accommodate roof anchors, both of which can cause possible delays or result in expedited costs.
+This can leave room for error when everything is rushed, potentially leading to unforeseen repair or rework costs.

 These are only a couple of reasons to ensure that roof anchors or similar equipment are designed for your project from the start.